Skip to main content

 Conclusion: What a DUII Arrest Means for Your Recovery

-A DUII arrest is a pivotal fact in an Oregon injury claim.
-It can strengthen liability arguments, increase settlement pressure on insurers, and create a path to punitive damages in severe cases.
+A DUII arrest is a pivotal fact in an Oregon civil injury claim.
+It can strengthen liability arguments, increase settlement pressure on insurers, and create a path to punitive-damages review in severe cases.
 But it does not eliminate the need for careful evidence gathering, medical documentation, and a clear link between the impaired driving and your injuries.

 If you or a loved one has been injured by an impaired driver, focus on medical care first, document everything, and protect your rights.
-The more complete your evidence, the more leverage you have to pursue the full compensation the law allows.
+The more complete your evidence, the stronger your position to pursue the compensation the law allows without assuming any particular result.

 Share: